DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 ---
 layout: post
 title:  "How to Become an Expert (Part 1)"
-description: "What it takes to become an expert programmer (Part 1)"
+description: "What it Takes to Become an Expert Programmer (Part 1)"
 tags: [Programming, Expert, Best Practices]

 ---